huggingface/blog/peft_merging.md

 ### Linear/Task Arithmetic (`linear`)

 In this method, the LoRA matrices are involved in weighted sum.
 This is what the Task arithmetic paper implements on task weights.
-In task arithmetic, one first computes the task weights which is difference betweeen finetuned weights and base model weights, then do a weighted sum of these task weights.
+In task arithmetic, one first computes the task weights which is difference between finetuned weights and base model weights, then does a weighted sum of these task weights.
 Here, the delta weights considered are the individual matrices $A$ and $B$ instead of their product $BA$.
 This method can be applied only when all the participating LoRA adapters have same rank.

 Let’s go through an example.
 Consider 2 LoRA adapters $(A_1, B_1)$ & $(A_2, B_2)$ along with weights $weight_1$ and $weight_2$ for weighted merging of these two adapters, then the merging happens as follows: